 commit ; save

 Setting up the Amazon Virtual Private Gateway

 The names of the AWS gateway connections and subnets are randomly generated and unique for each environment.
 For reference purposes, the names used in this example are:

 GUI: Access the AWS Management Console.

-1. If not already created, create a new virtual private cloud.
+1. If not already present, create a new Virtual Private Cloud (VPC).

 Services > VPC > VPC Dashboard > Your VPCs > Create VPC